How to practice self-care during the holidays

-But with that additional travel and holiday preparation can come stress and anxiety.
 According to Stephanie Cox, MS, LHMC, the holidays can bring a lot of extra pressure to meet expectations.
+Join Stephanie for tips on self-care, coping, and mental health during the holidays.

-What makes you stressed and anxious though may be different from what makes others stressed and anxious.
+What makes you stressed and anxious may be different from what makes others stressed and anxious.
 Stephanie recommends visualizing holidays past and identifying which points were hardest.
-What is the main feeling there?
-Is it stress, worry, sadness, hope?
+Consider the main feelings you experienced, and why you felt that way.
+Take a moment and be present with this.

 Find a comfortable place to sit.